MicrosoftDocs/quantum-docs/articles/qc-target-list.md

 # Quantum computing providers on Azure Quantum

-Azure Quantum offers a variety of quantum solutions, such as different hardware devices and quantum simulators that you can use to run Q# quantum computing programs.
+Azure Quantum offers a variety of quantum solutions, such as different quantum hardware devices and quantum simulators that you can use to run your quantum computing programs.
+See the latest capabilities available through Azure Quantum.

 | Provider | Description |
 |---|---|